Saving money could be a very hard task indeed. Therefore, here’s a quick and simple to follow guide on how to do so, effectively.

 - Cut your food budget.
 Try fasting.

 - Optimizes on your auto insurances.
-Most country reward good drivers with a discount on their auto insurance premium.
+Most countries reward good drivers with a discount on their auto insurance premium.

 Please share in the comment section if you have any other tips.